Cummings $35 Million Grant Program

 Aside from the one question related to a 10-year grant, all applications should be written with a three-year grant in mind.
 Prior Cummings grant winners will automatically be considered for 10-year awards after the 150 winners have been determined.

-Small nonprofits requesting three-year grants with installments of $25,000 or less may be eligible for assistance in developing their application through a pilot program offering coaching.
-Please see the application invitation email for additional details
+Small nonprofits requesting three-year grants with installments of $25,000 or less may be eligible for assistance in developing their application through the no-cost Cummings Coaches program.
+Please see your application invitation email for additional details.

 Full applications due from those invited to apply